-The PAL Ottawa Fund ("the Fund") is held by the Ottawa Community Foundation.
+The PAL Ottawa Fund ("the Fund") is held by the Ottawa Community Foundation and is recorded at fair value at each reporting date.
 The purpose of the Fund is to support the charitable activities of the Organization, with the original contribution(s) to be held by the Fund indefinitely to earn investment income, which is then to be distributed to the Organization.
 Any distributions from the Fund will be recognized as revenue in the year it is received.